anwsonwsymous/asm-interpreter/README.md

 ## Input format

-The `AssemblerInterpreter::interpret` method takes as input a multiline string of instructions, delimited with EOL characters.
+The `Interpreter::interpret` method takes as input a multiline string of instructions, delimited with EOL characters.

 Instructions may also have indentation for readability purposes.